Freeport's select chorale chosen for national festival

 COUNTYWIDE

-Many local schools hosted educational events last month in celebration of the Lunar New Year.
+Many local schools hosted educational events last month in celebration of Lunar New Year.

-In Blue Point, elementary schoolers learned about the Chinese culture during a visit from singer-songwriter Patricia Shih of Huntington, who performed a show-and-tell using objects obtained during her travels to China.
-Other activities included a ribbon dance in the school's gym.
+In Manhasset, the school district hosted a Lunar New Year Arts Festival in conjunction with the Chinese American Association of North Hempstead.
+The featured guest was artist Cao Jun, who painted a tiger mural for attendees that was donated to the secondary school's future Wellness Learning Center.

-In Deer Park, first-graders at May Moore Primary School ushered in the Year of the Rat with an indoor parade in which they clanked drums and carried handmade dragon masks as classmates lined the hallways.
+In Massapequa, Mandarin language classes at Alfred G. Berner Middle School visited second-graders at Birch Lane Elementary School to mark the Year of the Rat.
+Activities included drawing Mandarin characters and creating paper rats using origami techniques.

 ISLANDWIDE